vcs-python/libvcs/README.rst

 .. code-block:: sh

    $ python

    # or for nice autocomplete and syntax highlighting
    $ pip install ptpython
    $ ptpython

+Create a `Repo`_ object of the project to inspect / checkout / update:

 .. code-block:: python